Iamyxx/torrent_handler/README.md

 ## Configuration

-**Important**: All environment variables are now required.
-The application will show clear error messages if any are missing.
+**Important**: All environment variables are now required except for `TRANSMISSION_USERNAME` and `TRANSMISSION_PASSWORD`, which can be left empty if your Transmission instance does not require authentication.

 Create a `.env` file with the following variables: